WYoseanLove/RRT-_Connect_3D/README.md

 # RRT*-Connect_3D

-## Coding for the path planning and Obstacle avoidance in 3D environment which can be used for Industry Robot auto path planner together with Robot forward and inverse kinematic study.
+## Coding for the path planning and Obstacle avoidance in 3D environment
+-The coding can be used for Industry Robot auto path planner together with Robot forward and inverse kinematic study.
 -The coding is reference <b>RRT*-Connect</b> [here](https://github.com/Hritaban02/rrt_star_connect.git) and update it to 3D enviorment.
 -The coding is random generate sphere and cube obstractle in VTK window, and show the final path in VTK with 3D environment.